martinrlilja/foodtech-website/content/exhibitions/foodtech.md

 We have identified the following:

- * Knowing about Foodtech is still pretty hipster
+ * Knowing about Foodtech is still pretty hipster.
- * Foodtech companies have a huge demand for talented students to help them save the world
+ * Foodtech companies have a huge demand for talented students to help them save the world.
- * Students want to have a more sustainable diet and are very curious about more plant-based alternatives
+ * Students want to have a more sustainable diet and are very curious about more plant-based alternatives.

 Therefore, our mission is to:

- * Make Foodtech mainstream by educating the students of KTH how Foodtech could be the main driver to save the planet as well as show how exciting food technology is
+ * Make Foodtech mainstream by educating the students of KTH how Foodtech could be the main driver to save the planet as well as show how exciting food technology is.
- * Inspire students to be part of this incredibly fast growing and vibrant industry and match their talents with awesome Foodtech companies
+ * Inspire students to be part of this incredibly fast growing and vibrant industry and match their talents with awesome Foodtech companies.
  * Showcase how many different amazing plant-based food options we have today by letting the students get first-hand experience in order to make it easier to make greener food choices.

 **Website:** http://kthfoodtech.se/ \
 **Email:** [info@kthfoodtech.se](mailto:info@kthfoodtech.se)

+{{< wheel name="rscued" >}}